Mileena Rayne

 I'm Mileena Rayne—a Minnesota native who writes from the intersection of trauma and transformation.
 Everything I create comes from a place that once hurt: fractured homes, religious control, and belief systems that tried to reshape me into someone I wasn't.

 I didn't start creating until nearly thirty.
 Not because I lacked stories, but because I was surviving.
 Once I began, I couldn't stop.
-Every lyric, every chapter carries memory—trauma, truth, grief, clarity.
+Two published novels later—Blood of the Wild Gods: The Silence and The Chosen—every lyric, every chapter still carries memory: trauma, truth, grief, clarity.
 I don't make it comfortable.
 I make it honest.

 What Drives Me